socrata-platform/data-coordinator/README.md

 * coordinatorlib
   * common utilities and data structures for working with truth store and secondaries, at a lower level
   * database migrations are in src/main/resources
-* coordinatorlib-soql - en/decoders between SoQL and JSON, CSV, and SQL
 * dummy-secondary - a dummy secondary store implementation for testing only
 * secondarylib - trait for Secondary store